alexandertrefz/essence/packages/website/optimisations.md

-and the member are written down where a written Invocation writes them — so the same allowlist answers for it: the Namespace must have an entry, the Program must not have taken the name, the hole's value must be of that Namespace's own Type, and the value must itself be pure. `Integer`'s `toString` is a bigint's decimal spelling and `Boolean`'s is a Conditional over two literals, so `constant greeting = "you have {count}"` with nothing reading `greeting` is a String built and dropped.
+and the member are written down where a written Invocation writes them — so the same allowlist answers for it: the Namespace must have an entry, the Program must not have taken the name, the hole's value must be of that Namespace's own Type, and the value must itself be pure. `Integer`'s `toString` is its value's decimal spelling and `Boolean`'s is a Conditional over two literals, so `constant greeting = "you have {count}"` with nothing reading `greeting` is a String built and dropped.
 A `namespace Mood for Mood is Printable` whose